IPMI-ICNS-UKE/respiratory-motion-prediction/README.md

 # Respiratory motion prediction
-Respiratory motion prediction is about obtaining the respiratory amplitude value which is the prediction horizon ahead (uni-variate time-series forecasting, single point prediction).
+Respiratory motion prediction (more precisely: respiratory signal prediction) means to find the respiratory amplitude value that is the prediction horizon ahead (uni-variate time-series forecasting, single point prediction).
+This repository provides the source code and models corresponding to our manuscript *Benchmarking real-time respiratory signal predictors in 4D SBRT* (currently under review).

-This framework provides training, validation and optimization of six models for respiratory motion prediction.
+The framework provides training, validation and optimization of six models for respiratory signal prediction:
-The six selected models are:
 - LINEAR_OFFLINE
 - DLINEAR
 - LSTM